uchicago-cs/cmsc22000/website/content/labs/lab8.md

 You’ll notice that two new directories have appeared in your repository, containing the files that are in the original RedisModulesSDK and hiredis repositories.

 Before we continue, we need to commit these submodules.
-If you run git status, you’ll see that GIt is aware that we’ve added two submodules (they are tracked in a special file called `.gitsubmodules`) but they have not yet been committed:
+If you run `git status`, you’ll see that Git is aware that we’ve added two submodules (they are tracked in a special file called `.gitmodules`) but they have not yet been committed:

     $ git status
     On branch master